by Chris Woodford. Last updated: December 10, 2014.

 There are about 40 naturally occurring zeolites, forming in both volcanic and sedimentary rocks; according to the US Geological Survey, the most commonly mined forms include chabazite, clinoptilolite, and mordenite.
 Dozens more artificial, synthetic zeolites (around 150) have been designed for specific purposes, the best known of which are zeolite A (commonly used as a laundry detergent), zeolites X and Y (two different types of faujasites, used for catalytic cracking), and the petroleum catalyst ZSM-5 (a branded name for pentasil-zeolite).

 Chart: Where do natural zeolites come from?
-Estimated world mine production for 2011.
+Estimated world mine production for 2013.
 China produced almost three quarters of all natural zeolites (2 million tons).
-Source: US Geological Survey: Mineral Commodity Summaries: Zeolites (Natural).
-January 2012.
+Source: US Geological Survey: Mineral Commodity Summaries: Zeolites (Natural), February 2014.
+According to the USGS, total world reserves of zeolites are unknown "but are estimated to be large."

 What special properties do zeolites have?